Thinking About Becoming A Forensic Psychology Student?

 As with other areas within the remit of the forensic psychologist, the insanity defense is often misrepresented and over stated in the popular media, which in turn has resulted in a skewed perception among the general public.

-Further evidence that the insanity defense is hardly a legal loop hole can be seen in the major provisions of the Insanity-Defense Reform Act of 1984.
+Also contradicting the notion that the insanity defense is an easily exploitable legal loop hole are the major provisions of the Insanity-Defense Reform Act of 1984.
 Signed into law on October 12, 1984, this was the first comprehensive Federal legislation governing the insanity defense and the disposition of individuals suffering from a mental disease or defect who are involved in the criminal justice system.
 The more significant provisions of the act were that it:

 1. Significantly modified the standard for insanity previously applied in the Federal courts.